By Roy Stevenson

 This group does not yet host an annual conference.

-This global network is for people involved in the hospitality and lifestyle fields and the people who promote them.
+This global travel writing association is a network for writers involved in the hospitality and lifestyle fields.
 This non-profit is run by and for the benefit of the members, and was founded in California in 1981.

 IFWTWA isn’t just for “foodies” and wine writers, though.
 Its members cover a broad spectrum of travel destination attractions such as active and passive adventure activities, ecology, historical features, culture, fairs, festivals and special events.